God Help the Child

-God Help the Child is the 11th novel by American writer Toni Morrison.
+God Help the Child is the 11th and final novel by American writer Toni Morrison.
 News of the book, as well as the title and opening line, were released in December 2014.
 The novel's original title, preferred by Morrison herself, is The Wrath of Children.

 Release

-On February 9, 2015, The New Yorker published an excerpt from the work under the title "Sweetness".
+On February 9, 2015, The New Yorker published an excerpt from the work under the title "Sweetness", the opening lines being: "It's not my fault.
+So you can't blame me.
+I didn't do it and have no idea how it happened."

 God Help the Child was first published by Alfred A. Knopf on April 30, 2015.